 So if my hair is relaxed and I want it to become natural?

 The first step is to stop relaxing your hair.
 It is that simple.
 There is nothing that you can buy and pour on your hair that will revert it to natural hair from relaxed hair.
 If you stop relaxing your hair, your new growth will be all natural.
 Over time, you can cut the new growth and Voila! you have natural hair.

 So I must wait for my hair to grow before I cut it off?

 Errr…no. There are actually two ways to do this.
 You can do the Big Chop or you can Transition.
 What I described before was transitioning.
 But let me explain a bit more.

 This is typically when hair is allowed to grow for a duration of time without any relaxing of that new growth.
 What this means is that one manages both relaxed hair and new growth at the same time.
 This can go on from a few month to a year.
-What determines the duration is typically how long one wants their hair to be when they cut off the new growth.
+What determines the duration is typically how long one wants their hair to be when they cut off the old (sentence updated to correct a mistake) growth.
 The longest Nigerian transitioner I know of is Sandra, Naija Girl Next Door.
 She transitioned for a record breaking 19months.
 That is almost 2 years.
 Little wonder that her 1 year length check looks like this.

 She wanted to have long hair when she cut her relaxed ends off, so she was patient with her transition time.
 Read more about her hair journey on her blog.